Lakewood Ranch Digital Photography Club

 Fall 2025 Salon Competition

-In these Salon Events, your photo will be pre-judged and the images that gain a merit score will be projected on a screen long enough for the judges to discuss, in some cases, what they liked about the subject photo or things to change to improve it.
+In these Salon Events, your photo will be pre-critiqued and the images that gain a merit score will be projected on a screen long enough for the judges to discuss, in some cases, what they liked about the subject photo or things to change to improve it.

 Fall 2025 Salon Themes.
 More details and examples here.